Grades K – 8 7:45 a.m. to 2:15 p.m.

 - Many grade levels have Scout Troops at Assumption.
 Correspondence is sent home at the beginning of the school year listing representatives you may contact for information.

-- Students in grades Five through Eight elect officers in a general election.
+- Students in grades Six through Eight participate may participate.

 - If you would like your child to have a cell phone at school, a Cell Phone Usage form from the website must be filled out and signed.
 Note that the phone is to be turned off and remain in the student’s backpack at all times during the school day.